NSLS2/recap/README.md

 print(client.database_path) # print path of your database
 ```

-if you want to generate a database at a specific location pass in the database path.
-You can also connect to an existing databases similarly
+If you want a database at a specific path, pass it in.
+You can also point at an existing database the same way:

 ```python
 client = RecapClient.from_sqlite("/path/to/database.db")